AshridgeTechnologies/elemento/stories/Firestore data storage.md

 - ✅ Model object in the editor
 - ✅ Can add in editor and use as a store
 - ✅ Configuration data needed is loaded from deployed app
-- Dev configuration data is available in dev preview
 - ✅ Do not assume Firebase hosting
 - ✅ Security is enforced to keep users' data separate
-- Update security rules action in the model object
-- Can select project to update from a list

 Security requirements
 ---------------------